brdgcn/Leet2Success/README.md

 # Leet2Success
 Leetcode problems sorted by topics

 disclaimer: this list is based on [91 days of leetcode (private)](https://github.com/leetcode-pp/91alg-2) beginner level plus some of other problems assigned by my coach.

 *A leetcode a day, keeps unemployment/unpromotionable away*

-The goal is to do at least one problem a day, write down pseudocode/cliff notes/cheatsheet as we begin to understand the problem and solution, so that when we come back days later not only can we follow the notes, we can still understand the thought process and be able to solve the problem again with little hints.
-Keep in mind as we read through ours and other people's solution online: *following is not understanding* we have to really think deep and hard, ask ourselves not just how but more importantly *why*.
+The goal is to do at least one problem a day, write down pseudocode/cliff notes/cheatsheet as we begin to understand the problem and solution, so that when come back days later not only can we follow the notes, but also understand the thought process as we see the problem, and be able to solve again with little hints.
+Keep in mind as we read through our and other people's solutions online: *following is not understanding* we have to really think deep and hard, ask ourselves not just how but more importantly *why* we solve the problem a particular way.

 *This is the way*

-My coach told me when she was 12 and beginning to learn programming, they didn't have a computer in class.
-So they did everything on paper and visualize every step of the process.
+My coach told me when she was 12 and beginning to learn programming, they didn't have a computer in classroom.
+So she did everything on paper and visualize every step of the process.
 Be able to do that and solve 200 leetcode problems is my goal for 2021.

 GGHF